 Relationship and Sex Education (RSE)

 Relationship and Sex education is based on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
 This starts with people being taught about what a relationship is what friendship is, what family means and who the people are who can support them.
 From the beginning of primary school, building on early education, pupils are taught how to take turns, how to treat each other with kindness, consideration and respect, the importance of honesty and truthfulness, permission seeking and the concept of personal privacy.
 We want all children to grow up healthy, happy, safe, and able to manage the challenges and opportunities of modern Britain.
 That is why, from September 2020 all primary age children will be taught relationships and health education.
 This is in line with the DfE and our Catholic Values.
-To view our policy, please follow the link here or through our Policies tab.
+To view our policy, please see below or follow the link through our Policies tab.

 These subjects are designed to equip your child with knowledge to make informed decisions about their well-being, health and relationships as well as preparing them for a successful adult life.